-Books Dealing with Prem Rawat
+Books Referring To Prem Rawat

 In 1982 after the head of the "Moonies" cult was convicted of tax evasion amid public outrage caused by the Jonestown massacre, Prem Rawat, the 34 year old Perfect Master of the Divine Light Mission, directed his followers to destroy all copies of the books, magazines and other media the organisation had published in the preceding decade.
-Shortly thereafter he closed the "ashrams" containing thousands of his devotees who were living celibate communal lives with all their finances and time completely dedicated to his organisation, ended the nightly public testimonial meetings that had been the major focus of his followers and attempts at proselytisation and disappeared from the public eye.
+Shortly thereafter he closed the "ashrams" containing thousands of his devotees who were living celibate communal lives with all their finances and time completely dedicated to his organisation, ended the nightly public testimonial meetings that had been the major focus of his followers and attempts at recruitment and disappeared from the public eye.

 This is surely one of the most audacious attempts at re-inventing oneself ever attempted by a minor (albeit the Lord of the Universe in the minds of his followers) cult leader and has parallels with the criminal attempt by L. Ron Hubbard's followers to infiltrate US government departments to destroy documentary evidence of their leader's life and lies.
+As his current organisations (the Prem Rawat Foundation and Élan Vital) are now trying to publicly present him as a world renowned and respected "Teacher of Peace" I am presenting these texts for anyone who wishes to gain a more complete picture of his career, unsuccessful and venal though it has been.

 A collection of sections of Encyclopedias, Dictionaries of Religion and General Reference books dealing with Rawat(ism) can be found here.